kennybradley/HomeSecurity/readme.md

 * Networking cables (varies on length/number of cameras, mine cost $36, $5 for caps, I borrowed a cat5 crimper)
 * Mini hdmi connector to monitor ($5)

+This can also be performed by any system that can run python, which means a desktop, server or other embedded device will work.
+The specific choice of network as well as parameters for functions was designed to be optimized on the raspberry pi.
+But there is no reason it can't be performed on a windows PC if you wanted to.

+## Current Known Problems

+* The reolink software is not optimized or designed for a large number of open connections.
+If for some reason you run the script several times trying to tweak parameters or change networks you may get into a situation where the camera starts throwing bad data in the stream.
+This happened to me a couple of times when testing and the solution is to log into the camera's web portal using the IP address, then go into Settings (the gear), System, More, Reboot.
+After the camera reboots it will stop sending out bad frames.

 ## How does it work?

 This project relies on three main pieces of open source code.
 The first is the reolinkapi which is [available here](https://github.com/ReolinkCameraAPI/reolinkapipy).
 This allows us to monitor the rtsp stream within python and analyze the frames from our cameras.
 The second is [OpenCV](https://github.com/opencv/opencv) which is used for computer vision, in our case to serve as a motion detector using background subtraction.
 Third is [ncnn](https://github.com/Tencent/ncnn) which is a neural network framework built by Tencent which is being used to perform object recognition on the images that are passed in.